-During the year the Chair carried out an internal Board functioning review.
-The significant actions arising were:
+During the year the significant actions arising from the Committee were:

-The performance of the Board and its individual Directors is also viewed in the context of the Company’s achievement of its strategic goals.
-During the 2020-21 year these were:
+The performance of the Board and its individual Directors is in part viewed in the context of the Company’s achievement of its strategic goals.
+During the 2021-22 year these were:

-• To increase sales by between 10% 15% per annum on average over the three years to 30 June 2022.
-This goal has not yet reached its end point.
-Sales growth is slightly below the lower end of the target range at the end of year two of three.
+• To increase sales by between 10% and 15% per annum on average over the three years to 30 June 2022.

-Despite the Company failing to reach all its goals due to a particularly challenging year, the Chair concludes that the Board has performed effectively during 2020-21.
+Despite the Company failing to reach its goals due to a particularly challenging year as a consequence of factors outside of the Board’s control, the Chair concludes that the Board has performed effectively during 2021-22.

 Directors are subject to election by shareholders at the first opportunity after their appointment.
 In addition, all Board members retire at each Annual General Meeting, and at their own request alongside the recommendation of the Nominations Committee, are put forward for re-election.